 - In regards to workers' compensation law

-When an individual is incapacitated, in an emergency situation or not available, a healthcare professional may use their best judgment in deciding to disclose patient information to family members or personal representatives.
-In such a case, they could use an informal authorization from the patient if possible.
+When an individual is incapacitated, in an emergency situation, or not available, a healthcare professional may use their best judgment in deciding to disclose patient information to family members or personal representatives.
+In such a case, they could use informal authorization from the patient if possible.

-What Are Best Practices for Psychotherapy and Progress Notes?
+What are the Best Practices for Psychotherapy and Progress Notes?

 Under the Security Rule, the following safeguards must be used to protect electronic information: